carymrobbins/intellij-haskforce/README.md

 1. Configure SDK and source files.
   * Create a new **IntelliJ Platform Project** from existing sources (pointed to your cloned HaskForce directory).
   * Go to File > Project Structure.
 Add SDKs for JDK and IDEA Plugins.
-For the IDEA Plugins, add sources from cloned IntelliJ to the Sourcepath.
+For the IDEA Plugins, add sources from the cloned idea to the Sourcepath, if applicable.
 1. Set the project SDK to the IDEA SDK.
 1. From the menu go to **Run > Edit Configurations**
 1. Click on the `+` sign and choose **Plugin**, click **OK**, then run your new configuration.